hycis/Mozi/doc/README.md

 # Procedures for Reconstructing Spec Files #

+In order to use this package, user should install Aanconda(a super package that includes numpy, matplotlib and others), Theano and sqlite3.

 Steps from data preparation to training model to generating specs from model

 __1. Generate datafile from spec files__